 Thyme is a fragrant herb that thrives nicely alongside certain vegetables, herbs, and flowers in the garden.
 Some of its best companions are:

-• Onions and garlic: These have similar light and water needs, and their scents complement each other.
+- Onions and garlic: These have similar light and water needs.
 These alliums also repel common thyme pests, like aphids and spider mites.

-• Lavender is another aromatic herb.
+- Lavender is another aromatic herb.
 It has insect-repelling properties that will benefit thyme.
-Its flowers also attract pollinators like bees and butterflies, helping thyme thrive.
+Its flowers also attract pollinators, such as bees and butterflies, helping thyme thrive.

-• Marjoram pairs beautifully with thyme, as it does not overshadow it.
-It also attracts beneficial insects, which helps the thyme.
+- Marjoram pairs well with thyme, as it does not overshadow it.
+It also attracts beneficial insects, which help the thyme.

 What Not to Plant with Thyme

-Thyme is a hardy little herb, but that doesn’t mean it will thrive next to any plant in your garden.
+Thyme is a hardy little herb, but that doesn’t mean it will thrive next to any plants in your garden.

 Below are some bad companion plants for thyme:

-• Chives, cilantro, and basil are aromatic herbs to steer clear of.
+- Chives, cilantro, and basil are aromatic herbs to avoid.
 They do not enjoy the same soil conditions as thyme.

-• Mint, parsley, and cucumbers need consistent moisture, which established thyme plants do not need.
+- Mint, parsley, and cucumbers need consistent moisture, whereas established thyme plants do not.

 Paying attention to what not to plant is as important as choosing suitable neighbors.